nighthawkcoders/spring-idea/README.md

 # Start a terminal session on you localhost.

-## Manage your PEM file

-Renamed and moved to SSH configuration directory, setting permission on my PEM file to protect it:

-   MacBook-Pro-2:~ johnmortensen$ sudo mv spring.pem ~/.ssh/ec2spring.pem
-   MacBook-Pro-2:~ johnmortensen$ sudo chmod 600 ~/.ssh/ec2spring.pem

 ## SSH (secure shell) to your EC2 machine

 ### MacOS login into the EC2 instance using SSH

+Manage your PEM file, rename and move to SSH configuration directory, setting permission on my PEM file to protect it:

+   MacBook-Pro-2:~ johnmortensen$ cd
+   MacBook-Pro-2:~ johnmortensen$ sudo mv spring.pem .ssh/ec2spring.pem
+   MacBook-Pro-2:~ johnmortensen$ sudo chmod 600 .ssh/ec2spring.pem

+SSH command

+   MacBook-Pro-2:~ johnmortensen$ cd
-   MacBook-Pro-2:~ johnmortensen$ sudo ssh -i ~/.ssh/ec2spring.pem ubuntu@52.34.146.159
+   MacBook-Pro-2:~ johnmortensen$ sudo ssh -i .ssh/ec2spring.pem ubuntu@52.34.146.159

 This should lead you to a NEW terminal prompt on ubuntu: